SAP Articles

 The SAP license game can be really tricky.
 Hundreds of modules, different pricing models, and contract fine print that’s easy to overlook.
 SAP Negotiation Advisors, like me, help businesses cut through the complexity to avoid overpaying.

 I’ve seen companies overpay by 20% because they didn’t challenge their contract.
-And with SAP RISE, the risk is even higher—bundled services sound convenient, but they can drive up costs fast if you’re not paying attention.
+You know with SAP RISE, the risk is even higher—bundled services sound convenient, but they can drive up costs fast if you’re not paying attention.

 This is where SAP Negotiation Advisors come in.
-We work with businesses to cut SAP licensing costs and negotiate smarter contracts.
+I work with businesses to cut SAP licensing costs and negotiate smarter contracts.
 It’s not complicated—just about knowing where to look:

 I have written this article to lay out the best SAP implementation strategies to reduce SAP costs, navigate compliance, and get better contract terms.
 I’ll show you how to benchmark agreements, optimize SAP RISE, and bring in real savings—without the surprises.